Rokiis1/roadmap/levels_of_testing/levels_of_testing.md

 **Explanation:**

 Component Testing, also known as Unit Testing, is the first level of software testing where individual components (or units) of a software are tested.
-The purpose is to validate that each unit of the software performs as designed.

 <details>
     <summary>Overview:</summary>

-1. **Isolation:** In unit testing, components are tested in isolation from the rest of the system.
+1. **Isolation:** In **unit testing**, components are tested in isolation from the rest of the system.
 This means that if a test fails, it's clear that the fault is within the unit under test.

-2. **Mocking:** To achieve isolation, other components that the unit interacts with may need to be simulated.
+2. **Mocking:** Creating mock objects to simulate the behavior of real objects.

-3. **White-Box Testing:** Unit testing is a type of white-box testing as it requires knowledge of the internal workings of the unit to write the tests.
+3. **White-Box Testing:** Unit testing is a type of **white-box testing** as it requires knowledge of the **internal structure** of the unit to write the tests.

 4. **Automated:** Unit tests are typically automated and run as part of the build process.
-This allows for regular regression testing as the codebase evolves.
+This allows for regular **regression testing** as the codebase evolves.

-5. **Test-Driven Development (TDD):** Unit testing is a key part of TDD, a development methodology where failing unit tests are written before the code is written to make them pass.
+5. **Test-Driven Development (TDD):** Is a key part of TDD(Test-driven development), a **development methodology** where failing unit tests are written before the code is written to make them pass.

 6. **Coverage:** A measure of how much of the codebase is tested by unit tests.
-High coverage is desirable as it reduces the chance of an undetected bug.

 </details>